gustavnikolaj/express-autoprefixer/README.md

 sending a false positive `304 Not Modified` if autoprefixer is turned off or removed from the stack later.

+## Important note regarding node 0.10

+Major versions of autoprefixer higher than 5 will not support node 0.10, as they rely on features not supported in that version.
+If you are still using node 0.10 you should stick to autoprefixer in the 5-series, and use express-autoprefixer from the major version 4 range.

+Major version 5 and later of express-autoprefixer will use autoprefixer version 6, and will hence no longer support node 0.10.

 ## Installation